 In combination with the need for skilled workers, the job outlook for many skilled trade professions is expected to grow much faster than average.
 For example, HVAC-related professions are expected to grow by 14% from 2014 to 2024, according to the Bureau of Labor Statistics.2

-Students enrolled at one of the Dorsey Schools Electrical Technician Schools are exposed to training in relevant topics such as electrical grounding/circuitry, electrical theory and safety and branch circuit distribution.
+Students enrolled in the Dorsey Schools Electrical Technician program are exposed to training in relevant topics such as electrical grounding/circuitry, electrical theory and safety and branch circuit distribution.

 If you’re considering a career in the skilled trade professions, especially as an HVAC Technician or an Electrical Technician, check out the Dorsey Schools Skilled Trades programs.
 Call us at 1-888-422-1188 to learn how our experienced team can help provide you with important HVAC or electrical technician training, knowledge and skills.